Low Income Cable Options Are Out There!

 Spectrum (Charter)

-If you do not exceed certain income thresholds, you might also be able to take advantage of Lifeline, a government program which defrays cable costs by as much as $9.25 a month for eligible customers.
+If you do not exceed certain income thresholds, you might also be able to take advantage of Lifeline, a government program that defrays cable bill costs by as much as $9.25 a month for eligible customers.

 Cox

-Cox offers one of the best low-income internet option out there!
-Called Connect2Compete, this program offers qualified applicants internet access and Wi-Fi for only $9.95 per a month.
+Cox offers one of the best low-income Internet options out there!
+Called Connect2Compete, this program offers qualified applicants Internet access and Wi-Fi for only $9.95 per month.

-As far as cable TV access goes, Cox offers a host of affordable options, including a basic cable tv package which starts a $25.00 a month.
+As far as cable TV service goes, Cox offers a host of affordable TV options, including a basic cable TV package, which starts at $71.00 a month.

 Optimum